svalaskevicius/qt-event-dispatcher-libuv/README.md

 for Qt's event loop.

-The build scripts are currently ommited from this repository as it is currently included in [http://github.com/svalaskevicius/qtjs-generator/](QtJs Generator) as a submodule and is sharing its build setup.
+The build scripts are currently ommited from this repository as it is currently included in [Qtjs Generator](http://github.com/svalaskevicius/qtjs-generator/) as a submodule and is sharing its build setup.
 (This might change in future.)